inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 ## How They Fit Together: A Unified Experience

-The true power of Inductiva comes from using these tools together.
-Because they all interact with the same API, you can mix and match them to suit your needs at any given moment.
+Inductiva's ecosystem is designed for maximum flexibility.
+With all three interfaces built on the same API, you can seamlessly move between Python scripts, terminal commands, and web interfaces as your workflow evolves.

 Consider a typical workflow: